gopavasanth/WhatsApp-Karo/CONTRIBUTING.md

 ## Setup Guide

 This app is written in Flutter.
 Even though Flutter is cross-platform, This app is currently focused on Android or iOS.
-So in order to setup and run the project locally, you need to have an emulator(android or iOS) or a real device.
+So in order to setup and run the project locally, you need to have an emulator(android or iOS) or a real device and flutter installed locally.

 After making a clone of this project, running this project is as simple as: